 Copyrights

-Copyrights protect original works of authorship, such as literary, musical, artistic, and certain other intellectual works.
+Copyrights protect original works of authorship, such as literary, musical, artistic, and certain other intellectual works, and understanding how to get a copyright is crucial for protecting your intellectual property.

 A copyright grants the owner the exclusive right to reproduce, distribute, perform, display, or license their work and prevents others from using it without permission.